rubel75/fold2Bloch-Wien2k/README.md

 * Oleg Rubel

 ### New features:
-[May 2020] Full support of spinor wave functions.
+[Feb 2022] Plotting the band structure as a raster image (heat map) similar to ARPES [May 2020] Full support of spinor wave functions.
 See this thread https://www.mail-archive.com/wien@zeus.theochem.tuwien.ac.at/msg20053.html for more details.
 (Special thanks to Peter Blaha for helpful suggestions.)

 ### Documentation, examples, and support